Solutions and basic properties of regularized Maxwell theory: Summary

 We have also devoted a large body of our work to analyzing the thermodynamic behavior of electrically charged spherically symmetric AdS black hole solutions.
 In the canonical (fixed charge) ensemble, this leads to the standard Van der Waals like behavior for large $\alpha$ (Maxwell-like regime) and to the Schwarzschild-like behavior for small $\alpha$.
-Interestingly, and contrary to what happens in the Born--Infeld case \cite{Gunasekaran:2012dq}, for MadMax there is no intermediate range of $\alpha$'s for which one would observe multicomponent behavior of reentrant phase transitions.
-It remains to be seen, which behavior, whether the one with the intermediate region (as in the Born--Infeld case) or the one without it (MadMax theory) is more generic in theories of NLE.
+Interestingly, and contrary to what happens in the Born--Infeld case \cite{Gunasekaran:2012dq}, for RegMax there is no intermediate range of $\alpha$'s for which one would observe multicomponent behavior of reentrant phase transitions.
+It remains to be seen, which behavior, whether the one with the intermediate region (as in the Born--Infeld case) or the one without it (RegMax theory) is more generic in theories of NLE.

 Perhaps even more interesting is the thermodynamic behavior in the grandcanonical (fixed potential) ensemble, for which the main results can be read off from a rather complex phase diagram in Fig.~\ref{fig16}.
 This figure illustrates the presence of multiple first-order, second-order, and zeroth-order phase transitions between radiation, small black hole, and large black hole phases.
-Thermodynamics of magnetically charged black holes is also interesting and will be discussed elsewhere \cite{magPrep}.

-To summarize, we have shown that the MadMax theory is a rather interesting NLE, especially at the level of self-gravitating solutions.
+To summarize, we have shown that the RegMax theory is a rather interesting NLE, especially at the level of self-gravitating solutions.
 The newly obtained exact solutions will provide a playground for studying strong electromagnetic fields in non-trivial (beyond spherical symmetry) gravitating backgrounds.
-The key question remaining is, whether the MadMax theory remains remarkable only at the level of its gravitating solutions, or, whether it features some more fundamental properties as well.
+The key question remaining is, whether the RegMax theory remains remarkable only at the level of its gravitating solutions, or, whether it features some more fundamental properties as well.
 For example, can the Maxwellness of the electric solutions be also carried over to the magnetic ones?
 Is it possible to extend the Lagrangian \eqref{Tay} to include the invariant ${\cal P}$, so that the electromagnetic duality would be restored?
-Or perhaps even more interestingly, can the (possibly generalized) MadMax theory, similar to the Born--Infeld case, be derived from some more fundamental (possibly higher-dimensional) theory?
+Or perhaps even more interestingly, can the (possibly generalized) RegMax theory, similar to the Born--Infeld case, be derived from some more fundamental (possibly higher-dimensional) theory?